 I have recorded a quick comparison video with Colin Carlsen discussing Inbound vs. Outbound and our preferences:

 Tip #3: Inbound and Marketing are completely different, treat carefully and see what works for you for starters.
+You can start with outbound first to validate your product faster and slowly build your content marketing portfolio until you have the resources to scale it.

 4. Products vs. Services